Skip to main content

 Home & Garden

-Turn trash scraps into soil gold
+Turn kitchen scraps and yard waste into soil gold

 A brother and sister of color add food scraps to a large green compost bin Credit: Getty Images / Renata Angerami